 To meet these duties, officials are expected to exhibit a minimum standard of behaviour in exercising their powers or performing their functions.
 An official must comply with the finance law, which includes the PGPA Act, the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule), any other instruments made under the PGPA Act (including these instructions), and an Appropriation Act.

-For more information on these duties, see Introduction to the PGPA Act for officials.

 Corporate governance

 This part covers instructions to officials on the following topics relating to corporate governance: